 - Nodules may invade the skin of flexor tendon on rare occasions.

 - Tightness of the fascia and possible contracture of the toes.

-- On MRI infiltrative masses can be seen within the fascial sheath.
+- On MRI infiltration masses can be seen within the fascial sheath.

 Causes of Plantar Fascial Fibromatosis: